When your computer is running a bit slowly, how can you tell if getting more memory will help?

 - Open ‘Activity Monitor’ – it will probably be the top-most application in the Utilities Folder.

 - Press Apple-1 to make sure that the main window of Utility Monitor is open.

 - Click on the ‘System Memory’ tab at the bottom of the window.
-This will display a little pie graph of how much memory you are currently using.
+This will display a little graph with the memory pressure.
 It will look something like this:

 There are two important items to take note of ‘Free:’ and ‘Page outs:’